 Our deepest issues are with ourselves.
 All anger, resentment, regret, and betrayal are ultimately self-directed- if we are willing to take them deep enough.
 Once we see and accept that it is us that let us down, true healing can begin.

-The resolution (and healing) is to forgive yourself for what you did and... to promise yourself to never to that to yourself again.
+The resolution (and healing) is to forgive yourself for what you did and to promise yourself never to do that to yourself again.

 7 Ways to Integrate your Spiritual Nature into your Everyday Life

 This online course guides you to bring the spiritual well-being you feel with yoga, meditation, or other practice into your relationships, work, and daily life.
 Each of the seven approaches includes a video, guided meditation, and self-inquiry questions to fully integrate your spiritual nature into your life.

 Enter your name and email address below to get email notifications in your inbox when I publish new videos or posts.